 “No.”

-“Oh, you must read Our Mutual Friend!.
+“Oh, you must read Our Mutual Friend!.”

 Actually, I could believe it.
 I knew that OMF was Dickens’ last completed novel, and I had a vague sense that it was thought to be his most mature or complex—I had heard it called his Tempest.
 So we tackled it in the Mr. and Mrs. Buce home read-aloud club.
-An ambitious undertaking, I must say; it took is all the way through India and back—in all, a bit over two months.
+An ambitious undertaking, I must say; it took is all the way through

 In the end, I still can’t make up my mind.
 Or: I guess in the end, it is a little hard to see just how one could come off calling it the best Dickens; I certainly liked Little Dorritt better.
 I can’t quite get my head around Bleak House, but on the whole I would say that one is better, too.
 And maybe Great Expectations.
 And David Copperfield.
 And Pickwick.